thinkshout/mandrill/README.txt

 ## Reports
 The mandrill_reports sub-module provides reports on various metrics.

+###Asynchronous Options
+* **Queue Outgoing Messages**
+Drops all messages sent through Mandrill into a queue without sending them.
+When Cron is triggered, a number of queued messages are sent equal to the configured:
+* **Batch Size**
+The number of messages to send when Cron triggers.
+Any number less than 1 allows all queued messages to send each time Cron triggers.

 ### Dashboard
 Displays charts that show volume and engagement, along with a tabular list of URL interactions for the past 30 days.

 ### Account Summary
 Shows account information, quotas, and all-time usage stats.